ETC3250: Tutorial 3 Help Sheet

 Conduct the PCA.
 Report the variances (eigenvalues), and cumulative proportions of total variance, make a scree plot, and the PC coefficients.

-To conduct the PCA, check lecture 2 slide 45 which calculates the PCA for an example.
+To conduct the PCA, check week 2 lecture slides 58 which calculates the PCA for an example.
 REMEMBER: All the columns in d2 and d3 are numeric with a mean of 0.

-The PC coeffieicnets are shown in lecture 2 slide 45.
+The PC coeffieicnets are shown in lecture 2 slides 58.
 They are what is provided when you calculate the PCA.

 Compute the PCA with prcomp(data)